budnix/global-storage/README.md

 global-storage
 ==============

-Simple JavaScript Object for manage global variables
+Simple JavaScript Object for global variables management

-GlobalStorage is a lightweight library (~1kb when minified) designed for simple managing variables passing from backend languages like PHP to JavaScript.
+GlobalStorage is a lightweight library (~1kb when minified) designed for simple variable management.
+It can be used by passing variables to JavaScript from backend languages like PHP.
 You can set/get objects, arrays, numbers or other data types, accessible via a Redis-like API.

 ## How to use GlobalStorage

-Download it manually from [here](https://raw2.github.com/budnix/global-storage/master/global-storage.js) and add it in your HTML.
+It can by downloaded manually from [here](https://raw2.github.com/budnix/global-storage/master/global-storage.js) and add then in your HTML.

 ```html
 <script src="/path/to/global-storage.js" type="text/javascript"></script>
 ```

-You can pass variables collected from backend to frontend via JSON:
+You can pass variables collected from backend to frontend via JSON

 ```javascript
 <script>